ballerkobe808/invest/README - 2 FUNDING.md

 - If you quit or are fired, you have to pay it back in 60 days or incur a penalty
 - Penalty for early withdrawal is 10%??
 - When you take it out for real, you pay income tax on it (Unless its a Roth)

+### Credit Cards

+Always increase your limits given the chance.
+This helps you to lower your utilization % which helps your credit score, and also gives you access to more emergency funds should you need it.